lowRISC/opentitan/hw/top_earlgrey/doc/datasheet.md

 # OpenTitan Earl Grey Chip Datasheet

-# Overview
+The OpenTitan Earl Grey chip is a low-power secure microcontroller that is designed for several use cases requiring hardware security.
+The block diagram below shows the system configuration, including the Ibex processor and all of the memories and [OpenTitan hardware blocks](../../ip/README.md).

 ![Top Level Block Diagram](top_earlgrey_block_diagram.svg)

-The OpenTitan Earl Grey chip is a low-power secure microcontroller that is designed for several use cases requiring hardware security.
-The block diagram is shown above and shows the system configuration, including the Ibex processor and all of the memories and comportable IPs.

-As can be seen in the block diagram, the system is split into a fast processor core domain that runs on a 100MHz jittery clock, and a peripheral domain that runs at 24MHz.
+The system is split into a fast processor core domain that runs on a 100MHz jittery clock, and a slower peripheral domain that runs at 24MHz.

-Further, a portion of the peripheral domain, the analog sensor top and the padring can stay always-on.
+Furthermore, a subsection of the peripheral domain that contains the analog sensor top and the padring has always-on capabilites.
-The rest of the system can be shut off as part of the sleep mode.
+The rest of the system can be powered-down to enter a low-power sleep state.

-The OpenTitan Earl Grey chip provides the following features:
+- [Earl Grey Design Specification](./design/README.md) : Detailed docs including the pinout and system address map.
+- [Earl Grey DV Document](../dv/README.md) : Design Verification environment and test plan at the chip-level.

 <table>
 <thead style='font-size:100%'>